-Nearly all of the patient Care Quality Commission comment cards we received were highly positive about the service experienced.
-The one negative comment related to a one of specific issue.
+Nearly all of the 32 patient Care Quality Commission comment cards we received were highly positive about the service experienced.
+There were no themes to the negative comments.
 Patients said they felt the practice offered an excellent and caring service.
 They reported staff were helpful and treated them with dignity and respect.
-Comment cards highlighted that staff responded compassionately when they needed help and provided support when required.
+Patients we spoke with highlighted that staff responded compassionately when they needed help and provided support when required.
 We spoke with patient participation group (PPG) members and they told us the service provided a caring service and they were respected by the staff and partners.